“So the Lord sent a pestilence on Israel and 70,000 men of Israel fell.”

 – 1 Chronicles 21:14

 Jesus, You are the perfect, holy, humble leader.
-We worship You and we pray that You would help us to be like You, that You would help our lives and specifically our leadership to be a reflection of Your life and Your leadership.
-We pray this according to 1 Chronicles 21 in Jesus’ name.
+We worship You.
+We pray that You would help us to be like You.
+That You would help our lives and specifically our leadership to be a reflection of Your life and Your leadership.
+And we pray this according to 1 Chronicles 21 in Jesus’ name.
 Amen.